The Defendant in My Lawsuit Filed for Bankruptcy: What Next?

 A defendant’s bankruptcy filing creates complexities, but there are solutions that can help businesses with viable, high-value claims preserve their right to collect a meaningful recovery.

 The creditors’ rights attorneys at Hendershot Cowart P.C. routinely work with business clients and general counsel to protect creditors’ rights in bankruptcy and help them navigate the most appropriate course of action.
-Our Houston-based firm has a history of helping business creditors resolve disputes, devise effective solutions to legal problems, and recover debts.
+Our Houston-based firm has a history of assisting business creditors resolve disputes, devise effective solutions to legal problems, and recover debts.

 Call (713) 909-7323 or contact us online to speak with a lawyer.